 I can’t guarantee that I have the full list and I really appreciate any updates, contributions and further comments that you may have.
 Please don’t hesitate to comment on this post and provide any further information that you may have on a project that you are aware of.
 I am also available on Twitter.

 Why don’t you publish many updates about HS2?

-High Speed 2 is a real opportunity for enhancing the rail network but there are other websites that can offer a better understanding of the project as it develops.
+High Speed 2 is an opportunity for enhancing the rail network but there are other websites that can offer a better understanding of the project as it develops.
 I am focusing on connections to High Speed 2, which are likely to develop over the next few years as the regions near the route seek to maximise the benefits that this new transport corridor is expected to bring.
 I have tagged all relevant posts with the HS2 Connections tag.